Nonprofits to Help Support Transitioning Veterans

 And you can download the Financial Field Manual, a guide from Kiplinger’s Personal Finance and BBB Military Line.
 Not only does it provide information to help you make necessary financial decisions, it also includes a variety of useful resources.
 And, it’s free!

 VetJobs is an online military job board with over 200,000 job listings.
-It’s sponsored by Veterans of Foreign Wars to close the gap between employers and veteran candidates.
+It’s purpose is to help close the gap between employers and veteran candidates.

 This nonprofit provides career training and job placement at no cost to military spouses, retired military spouses, and caregivers of war wounded veterans.
 Every member of their team is military-affiliated and are experienced in both corporate and private sector human resources.